leevitukia/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

 - The user can go through the deck in order

 ## Future development ideas
 - Some kind of statistics tracking
-- Importing/exporting decks
+- Importing/exporting decks [Done]
-- Multiple kinds of cards instead of just the basic type with a question on one side and the answer on the other
+- Multiple kinds of cards instead of just the basic type with a question on one side and the answer on the other [Done]